How Parents & Families Can Help

 Students love to visit companies and see firsthand what really goes on in the workplace and where work is done.
 It’s a great opportunity for them to learn more about specific industries and organizations.
 Please contact our office if you would like to host a group of CMC students on a company site visit.

-If you are interested in partnering with the Career Services Center in any of these ways, just email us or call us at (909) 607-7038.
+If you are interested in partnering with the Career Services Center in any of these ways, please email or call us.